-2. Organisation
+2. Organization

 - a.
-Within the Turkish Armed Forces only officers and NCOs are employed as female soldiers.
-There are no female personnel within the Turkish Armed Forces employed in the status of ranks and files. - b.
-Total number of female officers and NCOs within the Turkish Armed Forces is 1.845 as of January 2015.
-The percentage of female officers is 3,51% and the percentage of female non-commissioned officers is 0.47% to the total number of the Turkish Armed Forces' personnel. - c.
-The employment areas and distribution according to the ranks of female officers and NCOs are as follows:
+Within the Turkish Armed Forces women are employed only as officers and NCOs. - b.
+Total number of female officers and NCOs within the Turkish Armed Forces is 1.026 as of March 2018.
+The percentage of female officers is 4 % to the total number of the TAF's officers and the percentage of female NCOs is 0,1 % to the total number of the Turkish Armed Forces' NCOs.